 Is the Tithe for the New Testament Believers?

-A few weeks ago, I wrote an article called "Why it's Important to Keep Tithing in Tough Economic Times" and, quite frankly, I was surprised by the many follow-up comments from Christians who don't believe that tithing is for today.
-Many expressed the belief that tithing was only done in the Old Testament and, thus, it shouldn't be a part of a believer's life.
+A while ago, I wrote an article called "Why it's Important to Keep Tithing in Tough Economic Times" and, quite frankly, I was surprised by the many follow-up comments from Christians who don't believe that tithing is for today.
+Many expressed the belief that tithing was only done in the Old Testament and, thus, it shouldn't be a part of a believer's life since we live under New Testament law of grace.
 Their comments made me wonder: Whether tithing is restricted to the Old Testament or not, is the practice of tithing such a bad thing for today's believer?
-Let's dive in and look at what the Bible has to say about tithing and, more importantly, our hearts.
+Let's dive in and look at what the Bible, and specifically the New Testament, has to say about tithing and, more importantly, our hearts.

 What Is the Tithe?